 ✅ Available in Danish

-✅ Fast, stable playback
+✅ Fast and stable playback

 ✅ Skins and extensions offer extensive customization